- What are the differences between the models of iPads currently available from Apple?

 Where can I find more information on flying with the iPad?

-You can view a Beginner’s Guide to the iPad here: Flying with the iPad – a beginner’s guide.
+You can view a Beginner’s Guide to the iPad here: Pilot’s guide to the iPad – how to get started.

 This site has dozens of great tips and tricks.

-Sporty’s hosted a webinar that covers a lot of material, and the video can be found here: iPad 101 Webinar.
+Sporty’s hosted a webinar that covers a lot of material, and the video can be found here: iPad Proficiency Webinar.

 Looking for seminar covering advanced iPad topics?
-Check it out here: 10 Things Every iPad Pilot Should Know
+Check it out here: ForeFlight Advanced Features webinar

 Sporty’s also has a biweekly newsletter on Flying with the iPad.
 Sign up here: iPad Newsletter.